dunglas/mercure/docs/getting-started.md

 ## Starting the Hub

 The easiest way to get started is to [install the official Mercure.rocks Hub](hub/install.md).
 When it's done, go directly to the next step.
-There are also other unofficial [libraries implementing Mercure](ecosystem/awesome.md#hubs-and-server-libraries).
+There are other unofficial [libraries implementing Mercure](ecosystem/awesome.md#hubs-and-server-libraries).
 In the rest of this tutorial, we'll assume that the hub is running on `https://localhost` and that the `JWT_KEY` is `!ChangeThisMercureHubJWTSecretKey!`.

 Please note that the hub is entirely optional when using the Mercure protocol.
 Your app can also implement the Mercure protocol directly.